ocular-d/openapi-guide/docs/style-guide/resources-and-collections.md

 ## URLs

-The base URL should be neat, elegant, and simple so that developers using your product can easily use them in their web applications.
+The base URL should be neat, elegant, and clean so that developers using your product can effortless use them in their web applications.
-A long and difficult-to-read base URL is not just bad to look at, but can also be prone to mistakes when trying to recode it.
+A long and difficult-to-read base URL is not only bad to look at, but can also be prone to mistakes when trying to recode it.
 Nouns should always be trusted.

 Keeping these nouns self-explanatory helps developers understand the kind of resource described from the URL,